mstasak/Taskhamut/README.md

 # Taskhamut

-This single-project solution implements a fairly simple single page task list.
+This solution implements a fairly simple single page task list.
 This will be a learning/practice project for me, but might provide a useful example resource to other learners.

 Status: preliminary, nothing working yet